Lunch Lady Larceny? Cafeteria Workers Allegedly Stole Half A Million Dollars

 The arrests were more than nine months in the making.

-The school district traced "irregularities related to the handling of cash" to Pascarelli and Wilson, who police now believe were skimming cash from the registers.
+The school district traced "irregularities related to the handling of cash" to Pascarelli and Wilson, who police now believe to have been skimming cash from the registers.
 Pascarelli led the food program at the middle school, while Wilson worked as assistant food director at the high school — at least, they did until they resigned under pressure from the Board of Education last December.

 Later that month, the board passed along the complaint to the investigations unit of the New Canaan Police Department.

-The police say that their review of records and interviews with witnesses revealed a suspicious pattern of behavior: cash not entered in the registers, deviations from standard procedure and retributions for other workers who spoke up about it.
+The police say that their review of records and interviews with witnesses revealed a suspicious pattern of behavior: cash not entered in the registers, deviations from standard procedure and retribution for other workers who spoke up about it.

-What's more, police say there was another convincing piece of evidence: After Pascarelli and Wilson left their jobs, the average daily deposits from the cafeterias leaped considerably, despite school enrollment remaining steady.
+What's more, police say there was another convincing piece of evidence: After Pascarelli and Wilson left their jobs, the average daily deposits from the cafeterias leapt considerably, despite school enrollment remaining steady.
 At Saxe Middle School, for instance, the average daily take hovered around $33; so far this year, the average is more than five times that amount, at about $184.

 All told, authorities say Saxe lost an estimated $128,000 and the high school lost more than $350,000 in the five-year period.
 They add that the thefts may date back as far as 15 years, though police say they were able to go back only five years in their investigation.